OpenDSA/OpenDSA/Doc/source/Configuration.rst

   * Abundance of online JSON validators and formatters

+* Book name

+  * The name of the configuration file will be used to uniquely identify this instance of OpenDSA in the backend database

 Settings (all are required unless otherwise specified)
 ======================================================

-* "name" (optional) - the name of the book (used to uniquely identify an OpenDSA book in the backend database

-  * If no name is specified, the name of the config file will be used

 * "title" - the title of the OpenDSA textbook